Researchers find racial disparities across court system

 But while Black and Latino suspects tend to face more serious initial charges than whites, they are convicted of charges “roughly equal in seriousness,” which indicates that the “underlying conduct in these cases may be similar across race,” the researchers found.
 In fact, Black defendants sent to state prison are convicted of less serious crimes on average than white defendants even though the Black defendants were initially hit with more severe charges, they said.

 “The evidence is most consistent with Black and Latinx defendants receiving more severe initial charges than White defendants for similar conduct,” they wrote.

-“Regardless of the explanation, the disparity in initial charge level is important because it sets the baseline against which the parties negotiate plea bargains.
-More serious initial charges expose defendants to the risk of longer (sometimes mandatory) incarceration sentences, and likely influence the terms that they are willing to accept in a plea deal,” they wrote.
+And the initial charge is crucial because it “sets the baseline” in plea negotiations, which is how the vast majority of cases are resolved, the report said.

 Sign up for Daily Newsletters